Skip to main content

 Present-tense storytelling can unlock details that past-tense left behind.

-As you rewrite your story, sentence by sentence, you may notice this shift sharpens your memory.
+As you rewrite your story sentence by sentence, you may notice this shift sharpening your memory.
+Details becoming clearer.

 When I closed my eyes and stepped back into that moment, I remembered Arabic phrases I hadn’t thought of in years.
 I had to look them up.
-I also remembered small movements: leaning down, pointing to my rifle, scanning the car.
+I also remembered small movements, like leaning down, pointing to my rifle, and scanning the car.

 These details matter.
-The clearer the memory, the easier it is for our survival system to sort what’s past from what’s present.
+The clearer our memory becomes, the easier it is for our survival system to separate the past from the present.

-Put another way: the more vividly we bring our story back to life, the more our body learns—that was a separate situation.
+Put another way: the more vividly we bring our story back to life, the more clearly our body learns—that was a separate situation.
 We’re no longer there.
+The past is truly behind us.
+We're safe now.

-Not everything fits in the rewrite.
-Some parts got left out, like the thoughts I had after the event, not during.
+Not everything fits into the rewrite.
+Some parts get left out, like thoughts I had afterward rather than during the event.
 That’s okay.
-This writing is about what was real in the moment, not how we’ve judged it or made sense of it since.
+This writing is about what was real in the moment, not how we’ve judged it since.

-The example I shared was a moral injury story.
+The example I shared was about moral injury.
 Your story might come from combat, sexual trauma, moral injury, or something else.
-Whatever it is, writing it in first person helps unpack the full experience.
+Whatever it is, writing it in first person helps unpack the full experience

 We tell the story as if it’s happening—so our survival brain can learn it’s not.

-And when those memories start to move, it helps to remember: these “trauma stories” are not who we are.
-They’re protective strategies that became beliefs.
-Beliefs formed in moments when we were overwhelmed—when our nervous system tried to understand chaos.
-These outdated stories helped us survive.
-But they’re not our identity.
+Remember that these ‘trauma stories’ aren’t who we are.
+They’re protective strategies that became beliefs, formed when we were overwhelmed and our nervous system was trying to understand chaos.
+These outdated stories helped us survive, but they aren’t our identity.

-If we don’t update these stories, our memories might stay stuck—like an image frozen in time—keeping us living in a reactive loop, believing the old threat is still here.
+If we don’t update these stories, our memories can stay stuck, like images frozen in time.
+This keeps part of our nervous system trapped in a reactive loop, believing the old threat is still present.

-But as we rewrite them, we begin to sort the fragmented images of our past into whole pictures that make sense.
-This shifts how our nervous system sees the world.
+But as we rewrite these stories, we start turning fragmented images from the past into clear whole pictures that are understandable.
+This gradually shifts how our nervous system sees the world

-That's why, when our story changes, our life changes too.
+That’s why, when we change our story, our life changes too.

 Return to the story you wrote in Chapter 6.
-Step back into that moment.
-Feel what it’s like to be there.
-Let the details come back to you in real time.
-Write it in First-Person, present tense.
+Step back into that moment, and feel what it’s like to be there.
+Let the details come back to you vividly, in real time.
+And, rewrite it in first person, present tense.

-Note: You might've noticed that I use different terms to describe the part of us that stays on guard after trauma—survival brain, nervous system, alert system, etc. That’s on purpose.
+Note: You might've noticed that I use different terms to describe the part of us that stays on guard after trauma, such as survival brain, nervous system, alert system, etc. That’s on purpose.
 There's no single perfect name for this protective part of us, because it’s not just one thing.
 It’s a network of responses: physical, neurological, emotional, ancient.

 Some people call it the fight-or-flight system.
 Others call it the limbic system, or the lizard brain.
 You may have your own name for it.
-What ultimately matters isn’t what we call it—it’s learning to notice how this part of us speaks, and what it needs in order to relax its guard and live fully in the present again.
+Ultimately what matters isn’t what we call it, but learning to notice how it communicates and what it needs in order to relax its guard and live fully in the present again.